walterhiggins/WMPJS/book-outline.md

 ### Introduction
 Up to now we've been executing JavaScript at the server console window using the `js ` command.
 This is a perfectly good way to try out JavaScript.
 It's nice to have a command-line interpreter when trying things out and exploring a new language.
 However, once you want to start doing some real work with JavaScript, you'll want to be able to save your work and run it, without issuing many `js` commands at the server console window each time your server starts up.

 ScriptCraft lets you load JavaScript files you've saved and can either run them automatically when the server starts up or can run your code *on-demand*.
 If you plan on saving your work, you'll need to write your code using a text editor.
 Any text editor could do but I strongly recommend using a text editor dedicated to programming.
 A programming text editor will have a few extra bells and whistles to make writing code easier than it would be in a plain old text editor like Notepad.
 Most programming editors have what's called 'Syntax Highlighting' which colors different parts of your code to make it easier to read.
-Compare the following screenshots from a plain text editor and a programming editor ( gedit ).
-I think you'll agree syntax highlighting in the second example makes the code more pleasant to read.
+Compare the following screenshots from a regular text editor and a programming editor:

 @@figure screenshot-textedit-1.png JavaScript code in an editor with no Syntax Highlighting

 @@figure screenshot-gedit-2.png JavaScript code in an editor with Syntax Highlighting turned on

+I think you'll agree that the syntax highlighting in Figure @@figref{screenshot-gedit-2.png} makes the code more pleasant to read.

 ### Choosing an editor